Skip to main content

 Choosing Font Sizes

-We're not all blessed with 20/20 vision, unfortunately.
+Unfortunately, we're not all blessed with 20/20 vision.
 To make your text content readable, be sure to use an appropriate font size.
 Although there isn't currently a minimum font size specification, the general practice is to avoid sizes below 12-point, with a preference for 12-16 points (or 16-22 pixels) for standard text.
 Headings should be larger, such as 18-point or more (24+ pixels), with sizes varying by heading level to show the level of importance.
 You may review Pepperdine's Website Typography for examples.

 The Do's